UOC - UNITAR Master in International Affairs and Diplomacy – Full-Time (March 2022)

 After reception of these documents, your application will be carefully considered.
-In case your application is successful, UNITAR will send you an acceptance email.
-Once your confirmation is received, UOC will send you another link by which you can complete your official registration with UOC and proceed with the payment.
-Later on, UOC will contact you again and ask you to provide the following documents:
+In case your application is successful, UNITAR will send you an acceptance email prior to the beginning of the programme.
+Once your confirmation is received, UOC will send you a registration link by which you can complete your official registration and proceed with the payment.
+UOC will also ask you to provide the following documents:

 -Copy of passport

 -Work certificate (only for students who wish to validate their work experience).

 Please note that students who provide a confirmation of past work experience or do an internship can request to be exempted from one out of five subjects from the block of regional studies.
 In all cases, the practical experience must amount to at least 100 hours and be related to international relations in the wider sense.
 UOC's Academic Board reserves the right to recommend which subject should be exempted taking into account students' professional experience.
 Students must send their work certificate to UOC Programme Tutor at least one month prior to the beginning of the regional studies course they want to validate.Otherwise their request will not be accepted and will be automatically enrolled in all subjects on regional studies.

 (*) Students who successfully complete the Programme and are unable to offer proof that they hold an official university degree will be issued a university extension diploma with the programme’s name.

 Admission is granted on a rolling basis.
 However, early application is recommended given the limited number of places on the programme.